What should I consider if I’m thinking of buying my first home?

 When you receive the inspection report, check that it identifies you (the buyer) as the client, in case there’s a problem later and the case ends up in court.

 If there’s any possibility that someone has manufactured “P” methamphetamine or ‘meth’) on the property, get it meth tested by a specialist.
 Living in a house contaminated by the chemicals used to make ‘P’ can cause serious health problems, and the decontamination process is costly.

 More about checking a property for evidence of ‘meth’ contamination is on the Tenancy Services website.

 Back to top

-The house I bought turned out to have all sorts of problems which should have been highlighted in the building report.
-What can I do about it ?
+The house I bought turned out to have problems which the real estate agent and the building report did not mention.
+What can I do about it?

 If the problems you found with the house should have been evident in a visual building inspection then you can try making a complaint to the building inspector.

 You can escalate your complaint to the professional body the inspector belongs to, if you and the building inspector are in dispute over who is at fault, or unable to agree on a remedy, you can make a complaint.